justineaniko/csarch-virtual-exhibit/README.md

 - Table of Contents is automatically generated from Markdown headings in `ExhibitLayout.astro`.
 - Learned how Astro combines Markdown with React components, allowing interactive elements to be embedded directly into an exhibit page.
 - Understood the Git workflow for collaborative development, including cloning repositories, pulling changes, committing, and pushing updates.
+- Finding a way to override the article page color.

 ### Challenges Encountered

 - Minor bugs that messed with the website because of a single line of code.
 - Studying a new type of framework within a limited amount of time.
 - Fixing the layout of timeline.
+- Fixing layout of styles and colors within the article.

 ---